sametmax/Django--an-app-at-a-time/README.rst

 - "apps" : contains all the applications, sorted by complexity and requirements.
 This is what you want to read.
-- "project": the django project itself, containing settings and the main url routes definition.
+- "project": the Django project itself, containing settings and the main URL routes definition.
 You should have a look in there from time to time, it puts the apps in context and contains some tips.
-- "libs": dependencies such as django or external libraries that you would have to install otherwise.
-You don't need to, but you can look into it once you start feeling confortable with Django.
+- "libs": dependencies such as Django or external libraries that you would have to install otherwise.
+You don't need to, but you can look into it once you start feeling comfortable with Django.
 - "libs/ignore_me": the app that lists all the apps, and the main page of the project.
 You can ignore it, it's not very interesting.
 - "manage.py": the command to interact with the Django project.
 This one is a bit modified so don't replace it.
 - ".gitignore": a configuration file for git.
 You don't need this for Django.
 It's here to help me.